Best Cave Diving Destinations - Bluewater Dive Travel

 Required Diving Skill Level: Technical cave-certified divers only.

-4. lanai cathedrals, Hawaii
+4. Lanai Cathedrals, Hawaii

-In the center of the Hawaiian archipelago, the island of Lanai offers divers of all abilities the chance to experience two bucket-list cavern dives.
-Known as Cathedrals I & II, vast vaulted tunnels in the reef are lit by periodic spots of sunlight streaming down into the gloom.
-At the far end, numerous holes in the rock create a stained glass window effect, the entire eponymous scene a breathtaking sight.
-Exiting the cavern is exciting in itself, the water surging through a narrow chimney sucks divers out onto Lanai's thriving reef amongst a vibrant world of tropical corals and fish.
+Known as Cathedrals I and II, vast vaulted tunnels in the reef are lit by periodic spots of sunlight streaming down into the gloom.
+At the far end, numerous holes in the rock create a stained glass window effect, making the entire eponymous scene a breathtaking sight.
+Exiting the cavern is exciting in itself; the water surging through a narrow chimney sucks divers out onto Lanai's thriving reef amongst a vibrant world of tropical corals and fish.
 With a maximum depth of 65 feet (19m), the Lanai Cathedrals can be explored by all.

 The caves and caverns around Hawaii are of volcanic origin, created when lava flows hardened under the water.
-Diving the entire island chain, divers can discover tunnels, arches, and swim-throughs, lava tubes, chimneys, and countless other fascinating structures to explore.
-Many of these boulder-strewn grottos are home to unique dark-loving critters and creatures, a good number of them endemic to Hawaii.
+Diving the entire island chain, divers can discover tunnels, arches, swim-throughs, lava tubes, chimneys, and countless other fascinating structures to explore.
+Many of these boulder-strewn grottos are home to unique, dark-loving critters and creatures, a good number of them endemic to Hawaii.

 Hawaii is on our list of the best diving in the USA.
-Check out the full list here...
+Check out the full list here.

 hawaii diving